Featured Post

 Streamlining Assessment Processes

 Grading is a significant part of a teacher's job, but AI is making it easier and faster.
 Tools like Gradescope use AI to grade assignments and exams quickly, allowing teachers to provide feedback sooner.
+AI-powered tools can also analyze student data to give teachers valuable insights into where students are struggling, enabling more targeted instruction.

 Step-by-Step Guide to AI-Powered Lesson Planning